Psykotikism/Mutant_Tanks/README.md

 			"Ice Range"						"500.0"
 		}
 		// The Super Tank forces survivors to go idle.
+		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor goes idle.
+		// "Idle Hit" - When a survivor is hit by a Tank's claw or rock, the survivor goes idle.
 		"Idle Ability"
 		{
 			// Enable this ability.